eddennison/eddennison.github.io/about.markdown

 permalink: /about/
 ---

 Not much to say here.
+Not much at all.